VegFest/vegfest.org/_posts/research2016/2016-11-05-Methodology.md

   * The VegFest volunteer’s level of participation
   * The VegFest volunteer’s sense of community.

-Thus, we will keep the codes “communication- internal”, “challenges and pitfalls” and “feedback, reflections and lessons” for this part of the interview data, and add “contributed to the success of the VegFest”, “community and outreach”, “Labour- volunteer” and “Networks- non VegFest activities”.
+Thus, we will keep the codes "communication- internal", "challenges and pitfalls" and "feedback, reflections and lessons" for this part of the interview data, and add "contributed to the success of the VegFest", "community and outreach", "Labour- volunteer" and "Networks- non VegFest activities".
 By doing this, we can isolate the specific parts of the text for the next level of analysis, examining matrix coding using thematic clusters.

 *Matrix coding and themed clusters:*

 Matrix coding is used to understand how certain themes are used in different context, comparing attitudes and perceptions to a theme, or how certain themes are discussed according to a respondent’s demographic profile.
 For this report, we primarily focus on the interview subject’s attitudes towards a particular theme in VegFest organizing.
-Because we have previously coded each interview, we are able to explore questions such as “Has advertisement contributed to the success or failure of a VegFest?” by comparing the codes for “Outreach and advertisement” with “contributed to the success of the VegFest” and “contributed to the failure of the VegFest”.
+Because we have previously coded each interview, we are able to explore questions such as "Has advertisement contributed to the success or failure of a VegFest?" by comparing the codes for "Outreach and advertisement" with "contributed to the success of the VegFest" and "contributed to the failure of the VegFest".
 By doing this, I can see easily which data has been identified as discussing the above themes.
 For a more holistic view of a certain topic, I can explore the matrix of clustered themes about that topic along with the interview subject’s general perspective.

 ![](../assets/images/research2016/methodology-venn.png)